lcdev25/workspace-platform/README.md

 # **Project Plan: Workbench Nucleus**

 > **Project Goal:** To create a fully containerized, multi-service application that demonstrates the end-to-end event-driven CQRS architecture.
-A user should be able to `git clone` the repository and run `docker-compose up` to have the entire system running on their local machine for development and demonstration.
+A user should be able to `git clone` the repository and run `docker-compose up` to have the entire system running on their local machine for development, demonstration and personal work.

 ---